 Catch a performance at Andrew Jackson Hall

-But really, learn how the famous Old No. 7 is made here in Tennessee.
-With different levels of tours, you’re sure to please everyone in your group, or have the best experience if you’re traveling solo!
+But really, learn how the famous Old No. 7 is famously made here in Tennessee.
+With multiple levels of tours, you’re sure to please everyone in your group, or, have the best experience if you’re traveling solo!

-Concerts are almost everyday somewhere (okay, definitely stay downtown and visit the local bars to hear some amazing music.)
+Concerts are almost everyday somewhere (okay, definitely stay downtown and visit the local bars to hear some amazing music.
+The artists here are unmatched.)

-These local artists will NOT disappoint.
+These local singer-song writers will NOT disappoint.
 3rd and Lindsley, Bluebird Café and any bar on Broadway will be playing music!
 Marathon Music Works always has shows going on, and since it’s Nashville, you never know who’s gonna show up.
-A lot of country artists live here and play free concerts so keep an eye out on social media for a pop up show!
-Hence why I’ve never paid for a concert here.
+A lot of country artists live here and play free concerts before or after their tours.
+Keep an eye out on social media for a pop up show!

 The Gaylord is beautiful no matter what time of year you go!
 Very popular for conferences, there’s plenty to see and do.